rhdhorchestrator/rhdhorchestrator.github.io/content/1.5/docs/installation/orchestrator-crd-versions/v1alpha3.md

 To see more information about the CRD fields, check out the full [Parameter list](https://github.com/rhdhorchestrator/orchestrator-go-operator/blob/release-1.5/docs/crd/README.md).

-The following Orchestrator CR is an sample of the api v1alpha3 version.
+The following Orchestrator CR is a sample of the api v1alpha3 version.

 ```yaml
 apiVersion: rhdh.redhat.com/v1alpha3